Introduction to Privacy

 How is anonymity maintained?

 ALL responses in the Survey tool are ANONYMOUS.
 There is no link between a user and a response.
-For surveys that allow "only one response per person", information is stored about who took the survey.
+For surveys that require a login to allow "only one response per person", information is stored about who took the survey.
 The Survey software stores this "person" information separately from the survey response information.
 Thus, allowing a person to take a survey only once, yet having no way to link a user to a response (guaranteeing complete anonymity).
 User submission information is not accessible by anyone but OWS staff and will NOT be provided upon request.